aws-samples/eks-blueprints-for-terraform-workshop/content/060_argocd_basics/050-argocd-appprojects.md

 ArgoCD application always belongs to a project.
 If you don't specify a project then it belongs to default project.
 You can't delete default project.

 Let's restrict default project so that it has no permissions.
-This will make all applicatons deployed assigned to a project that follow governance.
+This will make all applications deployed assigned to a project that follow governance.

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=true language=yaml highlightLines='9,10,11,12,13'}